gladly/sidekick-examples/README.md

 You can view the Sidekick developer documentation [here](https://developer.gladly.com/sidekick/).

 ## Default Setup
-If no customization is needed and you want to the most straightfoward setup.
+If no customization is needed and you want to use the most straightfoward setup.

 [View Example](docs/default/example.html)